leharris3/leharris3.github.io/_pages/about.md

 Hello!
 My name is Levi, I am a second-year masters student studying computer science at the [University of North Carolina at Chapel Hill](https://cs.unc.edu/) supervised by Dr. Tianlong Chen at the [UNITES]((https://tianlong-chen.github.io/index.html#lab)) lab.

 Today, my work centers on **AI4Science**, the task of applying artificial intelligence to established scientific fields.
-Recent breakthroughs (e.g., LLMs, image/video generation models, etc) offer a plethora of ways to improve existing processes.
-Now, disciplines as diverse as cell microbiology, algebraic topology, and political science are integrating these AI-based techniques in unique ways to make life easier, and do previously impossible things.
-So, while it is clear that AI is a truly transformative technology, decades of cross-disciplinary work remains in front of us to build safe, trustworthy systems together.
+Recent breakthroughs (e.g., LLMs, image/video generation models, etc) offer a plethora of ways to improve a myriad of existing scientific processes.
+Now, disciplines as diverse as cell microbiology, algebraic topology, and political science are integrating AI-based techniques in unique ways to make life easier and do previously impossible things.
+And so, while AI is a remarkable, transformative technology, decades of cross-disciplinary work waits ahead of us to build effective, trustworthy systems together.

-My research has centered on two, high-impact fields thus far: *metrology* (the science of measurement) and *meterology* (the science of weather).
+My research has focused on two, high-impact fields so far: *metrology* (the science of measurement) and *meteorology* (the science of weather).

 ***AI4Metrology***

-- From late 2024 through spring 2025, researchers at ASU and I lead the development of novel, AI-based techniques for 2D material image-acquisition and analysis.
-In march of 2025, we published our results in SPIE as *SparseC-AFM: a deep learning method for fast and accurate characterization of MoS$_2$*.
-Heres, our key discovery is that image super-resolution models can be adapted to predict full-resolution conductive maps from sparse inputs.
-Using our proposed workflow, metrology researchers can collect and analize 2D material samples in a fraction of the time.
+- From late 2024 through spring 2025, researchers at Arizona State and I lead the development of novel, AI-techniques for 2D material image-acquisition and analysis.
+In march of this year, we published our findings in SPIE as *SparseC-AFM: a deep learning method for fast and accurate characterization of MoS$_2$*.
+Our key discovery here is that image super-resolution models can be adapted to predict full-resolution conductive maps from sparse inputs.
+With our proposed workflow, metrology researchers can image and analize 2D material samples in a fraction of the time.

-***AI4Meterology***

-- Traditional Numerical Weather Prediction (NWP) techniques simulate the Earth's atmosphere according to physical laws.
-These models (e.g., ECMWF, GEFS) are powerful tools used by weather forecasters to anticipate future hazards, and issue timely warnings to the general public.
-New AI-WP models achieve the same goals by a very different mechanism.
-Using deep neural networks and supervised learning methods, early AI-based climate simulators are showing extrodinary promise for medium-range forecasting.
-Moreover, AI-WP approaches produce forecasts *orders of magnitude* faster than their NWP counterparts.
+***AI4Meteorology***

+- Numerical Weather Prediction (NWP) models simulate the Earth's atmosphere according to physical laws of nature.
+These prediction systems (e.g., ECMWF, GEFS) are the foundation of guidance for meteorologists, who use probabilistic data to generate discussions, forecast-products, and life-saving warnings for the general public.
+Predictably, NWP models are also some of the most *computationally intensive* applications ever devised by mankind.
+Each day, around the world, specially designed supercomputers crunch through the equations that predict future climate patterns.
+What if there was a way to shrink the compute required to simulate our Earth from the size of a warehouse down to your laptop?
+Moreover, what if this tiny climate-model actually *outperformed* the super-simulators that came before it?
+Today, AI is bringing this vision to reality.

+- Researchers at the National Severe Storms Laboratory in Norman, Oklahoma recently began development of AI-WP models: the next frontier of weather prediction systems.
+Early results from NSSL's WoFSCast and GenCast experiments offer a clear picture of where we're heading – towards the development of **rapidly-updating**, **high-resolution** (i.e., <1km), CAMs with total coverage of the CONUS that are **trusted** and **interogated** by opperational meteorologists.
+In short, we imagine a world where weather modeling is no longer a bottleneck slowing the flow of life-saving weather forecasts to the public.

-- My current research aims to develop skillful, AI-based techniques for nowcasting of high-impact weather events.
+- AI4Meteorology is my current research focus.
+Specifically, I seek to develop trustworthy, AI-based techniques to support nowcasting of short-term (i.e., 0-6H), high-impact weather events.

-##### Bonus Info!
+##### Bonus!

 ***AI4Sports***